EGI-Federation/training-cloud-di4r-2017/jEGIAppDB/README.md

 String VO = "training.egi.eu"; // <= Change here!
 ```

-N.B.: For this training event we will use training.egi.eu VO.
+N.B.: For this training event we will use the training.egi.eu VO.

 Compile and package with maven:
 ```